hxu-hms/blank-pub-microsite/README.md

 ## Using the template

+### 1. Copy the template into a new repo
-### 1. [Import](https://github.com/new/import) "labsyspharm/blank-software-website" as a new repo.
-Set owner as labsyspharm*.
-Name your new repo with your website name.
+- [Import**](https://github.com/new/import) "labsyspharm/blank-software-website" as a new repo.
+- Set the owner as labsyspharm\*
+- Name the new repo with your website name

-*\*Please set labsyspharm as the owner to allow us to keep track of all LSP related research websites and maintain it beyond your tenure in the lab.
-You can set your personal account as Admin to have the same level of control.*
+\* Please set labsyspharm as the owner to allow us to keep track of all LSP related research websites and maintain it beyond your tenure in the lab.

+\*\* *If you want to host the website files within the same repo as your software, you can alternatively copy all files contained within the template `docs/` folder into your software repo.*

 <br>

 ### 2. Edit files